erkidus/alx-low_level_programming/0x0D-preprocessor/README.md

-this is for pre processor
+This is for pre processor